swiftlang/swift-evolution/proposals/0339-module-aliasing-for-disambiguation.md

 ### Changes to SwiftPM

-To allow module aliasing more accessible, we will introduce new build configs which can map to the compiler flags for aliasing described above.
+To make module aliasing more accessible, we will introduce new build configs which can map to the compiler flags for aliasing described above.
 Let’s go over how they can be adopted by SwiftPM with the above scenario (copied below).
 ```
 App
   |— Module Game (from package ‘swift-game’)